 Information about your personal treatment and care is confidential and will normally be something you will discuss with the healthcare professionals you meet.
 However there may be other issues you would like further information about or may just want to have a copy of the information we hold about you.
-Further details are available by telephoning our Disclosure Team.
+Further details are available by contacting our Disclosures Team.